-I will be keeping this page up-to-date as we progress through season, confirming known details of the plans and progress of the national selections, whether they be national finals, or artist and song selections.
+I have kept this page up-to-date as we progressed through season, confirming known details of the plans and progress of the national selections, whether they be national finals, or artist and song selections.

 Albania’s national song contest, Festivali i Kenges, reached its 60th edition and was, as usual, used as the method for selecting Albania’s Eurovision entry.
 Fest 60 took place between 27 and 29 December.

 Eurovision – Australia Decides will return in 2022 having previously been used in 2019 and 2020 to select the Australian entry.
-It will once again be hosted in Gold Coast and take place on 25 and 26 February.
+It was once again hosted in Gold Coast and took place on 25 and 26 February.

-Ever present at the contest since their debut in 2008, Azerbaijan will be there in 2022, most likely (as is usual) with an internal selection.
+Ever present at the contest since their debut in 2008, Azerbaijan will be there in 2022, and have internally selected their artist.
+The song was released on 21 March.

 The rock band Intelligent Music Project have been internally chosen to represent Bulgaria at Eurovision 2022.
 Their song “Intention” will be released on 5 December.
 The band includes Stoyan Yankoulov who represented Bulgaria as part of a duo in 2007 and 2013.